Skip to main content

 caution

 In Web3.js 1.x, web3.extend() function could be used to add new JSON-RPC methods. web3.extend() is also available in Web3 v4.0.4+ with some breaking changes.
 However it is recommended to use Web3 Plugin feature for extending web3 functionality if you are developing new feature.
+Read the "Extending Web3.js" guide to learn more about the legacy web3.extend() method.

 Following tutorial will guide you through the process of creating a custom plugin to extend the functionality of web3.js 4.x and add support for new RPC methods.